AnonSatan/HowToHack/README.md

 # HowToHack

-The site should be available at https://rfczpfts3wyf4mkq.onion/
+The site SHOULD be available at https://rfczpfts3wyf4mkq.onion/

-You will need the Tor Browser or Tor to view.
+You will need the Tor Browser or a Tor connection to view.